jpgsaraceni/badfun/README.md

 ## TODO

-* Use temporary docker containers for integration tests
+* Check how multiple connections are working on temporary docker images (integration tests);
 * Create some business logic for the usecases;
 * Unit tests for usecases;
 * Improve error handling;